 The vision for SIP is to co-contribute to the growth of vibrant and hopeful communities that value the dignity and worth of each person.
 SIP works in partnership with diverse groups to strengthen and co-create individual and community wellbeing.
 Read our SIP Charter to find out more about how the SIP vision drives our work and is guided by Catholic Social Teaching and the principles of CatholicCare Tasmania.

-The Archdiocese of Hobart heard this call to action and CatholicCare Tasmania responded by creating the Social Impact Program.
+The Archdiocese of Hobart heard this call to action and CatholicCare Tasmania responded by creating Social Impact Partners.
 Our initial focus is on the communities of Glenorchy, Brighton and Derwent Valley, with the hope to share our learnings with other communities and sectors.
 SIP’s work is underpinned by Catholic Social Teaching principles and is inspired by the example and life of Jesus.

 SIP co-creates with these opportunities and programs